dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 All non-`Null` types in Dart are subtypes of Object.
 All values are also objects.
-Dart doesn't use “primitive types” like JavaScript.
+Dart doesn't use "primitive types" like JavaScript.
 By contrast, Dart normalizes or _canonicalizes_ number, boolean and `null` values.
 This means only one `int` value with the numerical value `1` exists.